#Back

 #

-«Karl and Friedrich» is the only restaurant in St. Petersburg with a true Biergarten - «a beer garden» with seating for 1,500 people.
-It has its own brewery, which brews 4 beer brands and some seasonal beers to the traditional Bavarian recipes according to the German Beer Purity Law (Reinheitsgebot) 1516.
+"Karl and Friedrich" is the only restaurant in St. Petersburg with a real Biergarten - "beer garden" for 1,500 people.
+It has its own brewery, where 4 signature beers and several seasonal ones are brewed according to the traditional Bavarian recipe in accordance with the Decree on the Purity of Brewing (Reinheitsgebot) of 1516.

-Both before and after his exile to Siberia by the new empress Elizaveta Petrovna, Minich attempted to resume construction of the brewery, a restaurant and other entertainment for the large number of Europeans living in the Russian capital.
+Both before and after Elizabeth Petrovna, who ascended the throne, exiled Munnich to Siberia, attempts were made to resume work on the construction of the brewery, and along with it a restaurant and other entertainment for the Europeans who lived in large numbers in the Russian capital.

-Years went by and the story of Karl and Friedrich and their brewery became a legend in St. Petersburg as well as in distant Munich.
-As a result, taverns appeared on Krestovskiy Island.
-According to the memories of contemporaries they served a «good, strong and hardy beer».
-Their owners were people from Germany like August and Amadeus Baum, Willhelm Krause and, from 1873, the Tatar entrepreneur Khabibula Khasanovich Yalyshev.
+The years passed.
+The story of Karl, Friedrich and the "beer mill" project turned into a legend both in Russian St. Petersburg and in distant Bavarian Munich.
+As a result, taverns appeared on Krestovsky.
+According to the recollections of contemporaries, they served "good, strong and long-lasting beer."
+Their owners were German immigrants August and Amadeus Baum, Wilhelm Krause, and from 1873, the Tatar entrepreneur Khabibula Hasanovich Yalyshev.

-At the end of 19th century the first-class Krestovskiy Garden restaurant appeared on the site where the taverns had once stood.
-Thanks to the legends of Karl and Friedrich that had been passed from mouth to mouth, the most popular drink at Krestovskiy Garden, which stood on the site where Peter had planed the brewery, was beer.
+At the end of the 19th century, a first-class restaurant, the Krestovsky Garden, appeared on the site of the taverns.
+Thanks to the legend of Charles and Friedrich that was passed down from mouth to mouth, the main drink of the Krestovsky Garden, where Peter intended the beer mill to stand, remained excellent beer.

-The beer lovers such as Igor Severyanin, Alexander Blok and Alexander Kuprin, inventor of radio Popov, artist Konstantin Makovsky, Admiral Makarov, and the traveler Miklouho-Maclay visited the restaurant several times a week.
-Krestovskiy Garden still attracted beer connoisseurs –both local and guests, Germans, and the British.
-Poet Nikolai Shtolin wrote the following lines while in exile in Paris:
+Such lovers of the intoxicating drink as Igor Severyanin, Alexander Blok and Alexander Kuprin, the inventor of the radio Popov, the artist Konstantin Makovsky, Admiral Makarov, and the traveler Miklouho-Maclay visited here several times a week.
+The Krestovsky Garden continued to attract beer connoisseurs - local and visiting Germans and Englishmen.
+The poet Nikolai Stolin wrote in Parisian exile:

-And a mug of Martovskoye.
-Here a Russian feast, a German feast,
+Here is a Russian feast, a German feast,

 #